Trine Lise Sundnes

 Trine Lise Sundnes (born 6 February 1970) is a Norwegian politician and trade unionist.

+Political career

-She was elected representative to the Storting from the constituency of Oslo for the period 2021–2025, for the Labour Party.
+She was elected as a regular representative to the Storting from the constituency of Oslo at the 2021 election.
+She was elected as a deputy representative to the Storting for the same constituency at the 2025 election, and has deputised for Jonas Gahr Støre while he is serving as prime minister.

 Sundnes was board member of the International Labour Organization (ILO) from 2008 to 2014, and has been chairman of the board of the United Nations Association of Norway since 2015.